Why are New York city cops guarding the statue of Christopher Columbus in Midtown, Manhattan 24/7?

 Over the next two centuries, settlers from Spain, Portugal, France, and England arrived and started building colonies.
 The natives were forced out of their lands to remote areas, enslaved or killed if they fought back, and forcibly converted to Christianity.
 Their population decreased drastically (by 80-90%) because of exposure to diseases like smallpox and measles brought by the settlers.

 The Debate Over Columbus Day

 Today, native people living on reservations face poverty and lack education, healthcare and employment opportunities.
 The rates of alcoholism, depression, and violence are quite high in these communities.

-Native American groups oppose Columbus day and parades such as the one in New York City, honoring a man who promoted colonization and exploitation of indigenous people.
+Native American groups oppose Columbus day and parades since they honor a man who promoted colonization and exploitation of indigenous people.
 In 1992, Berkeley became the first city to replace Columbus Day with a celebration of Native American heritage.
 Now, more cities have joined in on the movement.

 However, there is one group that is unhappy.
 Some Italian-Americans see Columbus Day as a celebration of their heritage.
 They claim that many Italians had a difficult time when they migrated to America.
 But as they began to connect themselves to Columbus who was an Italian, it helped them gain acceptance.
 In fact, an Italian-American businessman named Generoso Pope played a part in getting Columbus Day recognized as a federal holiday in 1937.